ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Shadow Domain**<sup>(GTD)</sup>
 Clerics of the Sacred Flame know that life is at all times a balance between the light and the dark.
 Most clerics uphold the flame, whose divine purpose is to hold back the darkness, and offer guidance to those who pass on.
 Clerics of the Shadow Do- main are in tune with the dark side of the divine.
 They stand to balance all things, practicing the powers of shadow against their enemies.
 They know that not all deserve the light, and so sending foul horrors to the shadows is their form of righteous justice.
 #### **Shrine Warden Domain**<sup>(RGYR)</sup>
-Across the realms and beyond exist countless deities and spirits, each with their own motivations, power, and temperament, and each with their own devoted followers Shrine Warden clerics celebrate and honor the deities they follow through the creation and preservation of hallowed sites in their honor—consecrated ground where the misty division between spiritual and physical melts away to nothing .
-To such clerics, power can be drawn from almost any kaiju, spirit, deity, or pantheon they worship .
+Across the realms and beyond exist countless deities and spirits, each with their own motivations, power, and temperament, and each with their own devoted followers Shrine Warden clerics celebrate and honor the deities they follow through the creation and preservation of hallowed sites in their honor—consecrated ground where the misty division between spiritual and physical melts away to nothing.
+To such clerics, power can be drawn from almost any kaiju, spirit, deity, or pantheon they worship.
 For the Shrine Warden, the act of devotion itself is magical, and the erection of a shrine a beacon of hope to those in need, and of terror to those who mean it harm .
 ## Craftsman
 *Craftsmen are virtuoso artisans and genius inventors.
 Not content merely creating masterwork pieces of weapons and armor, they invent and engineer ingenious devices and singularly deadly weapons.
 Artisans of all types are an integral part of every culture: buildings must be erected, pots must be sent to the kiln, tools must be forged.
 Despite their pervasiveness, master craftsmen are still as rare as they are prized.
 These artisans, creators, and inventors can smith items of mythic quality, and can solve most any problem simply by using the right tool and the appropriate amount of force. (**Source: Valda’s Spire of Secrets**)* Is this worth it to have?
 Appaarently it can be pretty weak or generic